Book 1 Mischief Bay Series

 She pulled the tie from her blond ponytail, shook her hair loose, grabbed her keys and her handbag and stood.
 “Let’s go.”

-A Mischief Bay Novel - Book 1
+A Mischief Bay Novel, Book No. 1

 New York Times bestselling author Susan Mallery is world renowned for her “insightful, funny, and poignant” stories (Booklist).
 With her brand-new Mischief Bay series, she brings vivid color to the story of three friends on the brink of a new life.